-I teach companies and content creators how to best brand themselves in the Asian pop culture space.
+I teach companies and content creators how to break into in the Asian pop culture space.

-I've worked in Korea for 11 years in the K-pop industry, esports, anime, movie, and gaming industries.
-I've worked at some of the biggest Korean companies such as Yonhap News, Korea Times, and the Korean Air Calm Magazine.
-I've worked at the Korea Games Association and Google on the Stadia team.
+I've worked in Korea for 11 years in the K-pop, esports, anime, movie, and gaming industries.
+I've worked at some of the biggest Korean companies such as Yonhap News, Korea Times, and Korean Air's Calm Magazine.
+I've also worked at the Korea Games Association and at Google on the Stadia team.

 During my K-pop journalist, data scientist, and marketing career in Korea, I've covered over 600 concerts, and worked with SM Entertainment, YG Entertainment, JYP Entertainment, Starship Entertainment, and Kakao Music to name a few labels.

 Some of the prestigious end-of-the-year awards shows I've covered include the Blue Dragon Awards, The Golden Disc Awards, the Melon Music Awards, the Korea Music Awards, and the MNet Asian Music Awards.

 Seeing the behind-the-scenes at these events showed me the inner workings of the K-pop industry.
 I first got a glimpse on how networking makes all the difference.
 I saw that many of the real business deals and agreements happen behind-the-scenes at parties.
 And I learned how covering these events lead to a ton of paid opportunities.

 As an esports journalist, brand marketer, and social media manager, I covered a slew of events.
 Some of these events include Tokyo Game Show, Tokyo and Seoul Comic Cons, the Starcraft 2 GSL Finals, and G-Star.

 One of the most memorable events I covered was the 2014 League of Legends World Championships in Seoul.
 It was an incredible event to witness competition between two great teams and see around 40,000 cheering loudly in a packed stadium.